mnylc/mnylc.github.io/pages/services/hlsp.md

 Collection development grants are available to METRO's Hospital Library Service Program members.
 Grant amounts are based on funding available, established need, and current expenditure levels.

-Applications are currently open and can be found [here](https://docs.google.com/forms/d/e/1FAIpQLSfEN48Hfo8peQpD9oUf3MbnokA5SANzh8zFYsnZljB1SD12KQ/viewform).
-The deadline for submission is December 20, 2017.
+Applications are currently closed and will reopen in December 2018.

 The NYS HLSP guidelines may be found [here]({{ '/services/nyshlsp' | prepend: site.baseurl }})